sakshi214/RTL-design-using-verilog-with-SKY130-technology/README.md

 # DAY-1
 # Introduction to verilog RTL design and synthesis
+- The tool used for simulation is iverilog
+- Simulator, Design and testbench are the key things.
+- RTL design : this is the behavioral representation of the required specification.
+- Synthesis : RTL to gate level translation.
+In this the design is converted into gates.
+- .lib : It is the collection of logical modules.
+It includes basic logic gates like  AND,OR etc.

+This is how the good_mux file looks:
 ![image](https://user-images.githubusercontent.com/69634738/123664860-5ed88500-d855-11eb-9cca-db3d76deb1ec.png)
 ![image](https://user-images.githubusercontent.com/69634738/123665078-91827d80-d855-11eb-906a-0adf9a742ed8.png)

 ## Introduction to yosys
+- Synthesizer is a tool used for converting the RTL to netlist.
+- YOSYS is the synthesizer used in the design workshop.
 ![image](https://user-images.githubusercontent.com/69634738/123668556-d65be380-d858-11eb-9eec-6b5df1e83b17.png)

+To invoke synthesizer 'yosys' command is used.
 ![image](https://user-images.githubusercontent.com/69634738/123665602-0eadf280-d856-11eb-889a-edc66a1556ce.png)

 ![image](https://user-images.githubusercontent.com/69634738/123665520-fc33b900-d855-11eb-83e2-b36695eb4871.png)

+## To verify the synthesis
+- The netlist and testbench are fed to iverilog, which generates a vcd file.
+- Using this vcd file gtkwave is generated (which is same as output observed during RTL simulation).

 # DAY-2